Last updated on: April 10th, 2019

 Side Note: Protecting Your Ionic Source Code

 Jscrambler has a comprehensive tutorial on how to protect your Ionic mobile hybrid app.
-If you are interested in security, you may want to take a look at it here!
+If you want to make sure that nobody is able to reverse-engineer, steal, or tamper with your code, you may want to take a look at it here!

 Framework7 is a free and open source mobile HTML framework to develop hybrid mobile apps or web apps with iOS & Android native look and feel.
 It is also an indispensable prototyping apps tool to show working app prototype as soon as possible in case you need to.